sat2eesh/ios-jailBroken/README.md

 Instructions:

+a) iOS only.
-iOS only.
-Also works only on device and not on simulator
+b) Only on device and not on simulator

 1) Copy the JBroken.h and .m and put it in your source folder of your project.